Corydoras Catfish

 The Corydoras Catfish's behavioral repertoire extends well beyond what casual observers might expect.
 These fish exhibit complex social hierarchies, territorial behaviors, and feeding strategies that become increasingly apparent in well-maintained aquarium environments.
 Their peaceful, social disposition means that tank mate selection requires careful consideration—not all community fish are compatible, and individual personality variation means that even within the same species, behavioral differences can be significant.
 Keepers who invest time in observing their Corydoras Catfish's natural behaviors are better equipped to identify stress indicators, illness onset, and social conflict before these issues escalate into serious problems.

-From a water chemistry perspective, maintaining a aquarium for Corydoras Catfish demands consistent attention to parameters including temperature (72-78°F (22-26°C)), pH (6.0-7.5), and tank capacity (minimum 20 gallons for a school).
+From a water chemistry perspective, maintaining an aquarium for Corydoras Catfish demands consistent attention to parameters including temperature (72-78°F (22-26°C)), pH (6.0-7.5), and tank capacity (minimum 20 gallons for a school).
 These parameters are not merely guidelines—they represent the range within which Corydoras Catfish's metabolic processes, immune function, and reproductive behaviors operate optimally.
 Deviations outside these ranges, even temporary ones, can trigger stress responses that compromise immune function and increase susceptibility to common aquatic diseases.
 Successful Corydoras Catfish keeping therefore requires not just the right equipment, but a disciplined approach to monitoring and maintaining water quality over the long term.

 Natural Habitat & Origin

-Corydoras are native to South American waterways:
+Corydoras are native to South American waterways.

 - Native Range: Throughout South America, from Trinidad to Argentina